Suspects sought after Buddhist monk attacked at temple in South Nashville - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — Metro police are asking for the public’s assistance in locating five people who attacked a Buddhist monk at a temple in South Nashville.

-Officers say the attack occurred Sunday around 9 a.m. at the Wat Lao Buddhist Temple on Old Hickory Boulevard.
+Officers said the attack occurred Sunday around 9 a.m. at the Wat Lao Buddhist Temple on Old Hickory Boulevard.

 As the group began to leave, the monk attempted to grab a satchel from one of the women in an attempt to prevent her from leaving.